 A3: No, for the same Identity (Email & Phone Number), however, you can create another FREE Trial Account on Oracle Cloud using a different email and phone number.

-Next question is from Module I recording on our Membership Portal.
-For our training, we provide videos in form of lessons, and related lessons are combined in a Module.
-We encourage attendees to watch these before coming to live interactive session to make the live session more interactive.
+The next question is from Module I recording on our Membership Portal.
+For our training, we provide videos in the form of lessons, and related lessons are combined in a Module.
+We encourage attendees to watch these before coming to live interactive sessions to make the live session more interactive.

 This also helps those who want to revisit a particular topic again or wish to learn their own pace or don’t have time to attend the live interactive session.

 Q4: I just joined this DBA to Cloud DBA Training Course https://k21academy.com/cloud03.
 I watched the recorded video of Module I, What is chargeback in one of the videos you mentioned?